globus-labs/mof-generation-at-scale/README.md

 - `params.json`: The arguments provided to the run script
 - `all-ligands.csv`: A CSV file with the geometries of the generated ligands in XYZ format, if they passed all validation screens, and the SMILES string (if available).
+- `db`: A MongoDB database folder.
+Convert to JSON format using `./bin/dump_data.sh`
+- `*-results.json`: Summaries of different types of computations.
+See visualizations in `scripts` for examples on reading them.